How to Meet the Trauma That Surrounds Us:

 Royal Marine Hotel, Dun Laoghaire, Co.
 Dublin

-Through story, research and engagement with the audience, David Treleaven will talk about the spectrum of trauma (e.g. traumatic stress, post traumatic stress, PTSD), different forms of trauma and prevalence rates, controversies in the field, and how we can best orient to trauma.
+Through story, research and engagement with the audience, David Treleaven will talk about the trauma that surrounds us.
+This will include the spectrum of trauma (e.g. traumatic stress, post traumatic stress, PTSD).
+David will also explore the different forms of trauma, prevalence rates, controversies in the field and how we can best orient to trauma.

 David is visiting Ireland to offer a 2-day training programme for wellness professionals on Making Mindfulness and Meditation Safe for Trauma Survivors, on 23-24 October.
 More details here